 With the pace of change only predicted to increase, the ability to adapt and embrace change becomes even more important.

-This years’ conference will explore the broad concept of change, giving delegates a deeper understanding of why so many change programmes fail and equipping you with the tools to ensure that your firm doesn’t get left behind.
+This years’ conference explored the broad concept of change, giving delegates a deeper understanding of why so many change programmes fail and equipping them with the tools to ensure that their firm doesn’t get left behind.

 - Richard Gerver

 Best-selling author, innovator, educator, world renowned expert in change, leadership & human potential, Richard Gerver has been described as one of the most inspirational leaders of his generation delivering unique insights into change, leadership and education.
 The three core principles underpinning his philosophy are communication, empowerment and impact.